martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 ## In Summary

 Pretty cool huh?
-Now we can make great use of _Mutexes_ in our Go programs and ensure that we never contaminate our state and create any race conditions.
+We now understand what a _Channel_, _Buffered Channel_, and a _Directional Channel_ is and how to use them effectively.
+We also learned about _Mutexes_ and how we can make great use of them in our Go programs to ensure that we never contaminate our state and create any race conditions.

 This concludes my _Learning Go_ series.
 I hope you have enjoyed reading!
 Although this is the end of this series, you can expect many more posts on Go in the future!
-In the meantime, consider subscribing to my newsletter where I announce new posts and helpful tools and tips in the software industry.
-I occasioanlly throw in a picture or two of my Golden Retievers as well.
+In the meantime, consider [subscribing to my newsletter](https://www.martincartledge.io/) where I announce new posts and helpful tools and tips in the software industry.
+I occasionally throw in a picture or two of my Golden Retrievers as well. 👋🏻